St. Mary’s Hospital praised in the news again!

 St. Mary’s Hospital is getting further accolades and recognition!
 This time, it is heralded as Canada’s greenest hospital, with a note that “it may well be one of the greenest health-care facilities in North America.”

 Working with sustainable design

 With LEED Gold certification, St. Mary’s Hospital was designed with the goal of becoming North America’s first carbon-neutral hospital.
 In addition to a high-performance building envelope, the project includes 125 boreholes, each 250 feet deep, which provide a source of zero-carbon energy for heating and cooling the building.
 It also has a 19-kilowatt solar array that helps meet electricity requirements.

 Green principles have been so fully integrated into the hospital’s design that it is set to foster energy savings of 40% – not just in comparison to standard hospital designs, but compared to other facilities that already hold revered LEED Gold status.

-Looking forward, compared with our main VCH hospitals and facilities, St Mary’s Hospital expansion project demonstrates great saving potential of 44.5% less energy than the average VCH acute-care facilities, and 25.6% less energy when compared with seven VCH residential-care facilities, and 42.8% from VCH’s total combined 16 core acute- and residential-care facilities.
+Looking forward, compared with the main Vancouver Coastal Health (VCH) hospitals and facilities, St Mary’s Hospital expansion project demonstrates great saving potential of 44.5% less energy than the average VCH acute-care facilities, and 25.6% less energy when compared with seven VCH long-term care facilities, and 42.8% from VCH’s total combined 16 core acute- and long-term care facilities.